-A Short Guide to Living and Eating in Thailand for Expats
+An Expat Guide to Living and Eating Healthy in Thailand

-1. Monitor all caloric intakes, even the small ones
+1. Monitor all calorie intakes, even the small ones

-Oftentimes, intakes of small doses of calories are the ones that add up quicker than the intake of larger doses of calories.
+Often, intakes of a small number of calories are the ones that add up quicker than larger calories.
 Expats need to ensure that they only seldom eat fast foods.
 Eating small doses of junk foods often adds up to more than the large doses of calories taken by larger meals, without expats realizing of its effects.
-It’s important to also remember caloric intakes from beverages.
+It’s essential also to remember caloric intake from beverages.
 Often these are forgotten about, but they have the potential to add up quickly in someone’s diet.

-Expats can surely benefit from weekly group physical activities with fellow expats and other colleagues, examples of these activities are yoga, aerobics, and so on.
+Expats can surely benefit from weekly group physical activities with fellow expats and other colleagues.
+Examples of these activities are yoga, aerobics, and so on.
 Expats may initiate hosting these activities in gyms or local community centers.
-Once organized, expats can invite larger groups of colleagues to participate in order to create a healthy and social activity for everyone.
+Once organized, expats can invite larger groups of colleagues to participate in creating a healthy and social activity for everyone.

 3. Participate in other travel programs that employers may offer

 While working in Thailand, Expats do not need to confine themselves to Thailand for the duration of their stay.
 If other opportunities to travel for work come their way, it is encouraged for expats to explore surrounding countries.
-Seizing the opportunities to travel to Singapore, Malaysia, or Hong Kong for work shall prevent Thai expats to have idle physical activities only.
-Expats will have opportunities to move out and about, and thus, be more physically active, while travelling extensively.
+Seizing the opportunities to travel to Singapore, Malaysia, or Hong Kong for work shall prevent Thai expats from having idle physical activities only.
+Expats will have opportunities to move out and about, and thus, be more physically active while traveling extensively.

 4. Continue eating a consistent healthy diet

-It is always better for expats to continue eating in a healthy manner, ideally in the way they have always previously been accustomed to.
-Expats need to be resourceful in finding proper stores in Thailand that sell the healthy foods which they previously ate back in their home countries.
+It is always better for expats to continue eating healthily, ideally in the way they have ever previously been accustomed to.
+Expats need to be resourceful in finding proper stores in Thailand that sell healthy foods they’re used to eating in their home countries.
 Expats will need to invest efforts and patience in order to succeed in locating these stores in Thailand.
 Down the road, though, expats shall realize that the efforts they invested in doing this are well worth it in the long run.